-A taxable entity's pro rata share of net distributive income from another taxable entity treated as a partnership or as an S corporation for federal income tax purposes.
+A taxable entity's pro rata share of net distributive income from another taxable entity treated as a partnership or as an S corporation for federal income tax purposes, to the extent included in gross revenue.
 Net distributive income for the calculation of total revenue is the net amount of income, gain, deduction or loss of the pass-through entity that is included in the federal taxable income of the taxable entity.
-(If this amount is negative, it is added in computing total revenue.)
+(If this amount is negative, it is included in computing total revenue.)

-A taxable entity that owns an interest in a passive entity must not enter an amount on this item to deduct the taxable entity's share of the net income of the passive entity unless the income was included in the computation of the total revenue of another taxable entity.
+A taxable entity that owns an interest in a passive entity may not enter an amount on this item to deduct the taxable entity's share of the net income of the passive entity unless the income was included in the computation of the total revenue of another taxable entity.
 See Rule 3.587.